Back to jobs

 About the role:

-The IT Business Continuity Specialist will be responsible for developing, implementing, and maintaining business continuity and disaster recovery plans to ensure the resilience of IT systems and operations.
-This position requires interaction with all IT staff, Chief Information Security Officer (CISO), Bank staff, and third-party vendors, and coordination with various departments.
-The IT Business Continuity Specialist will also be responsible for Incident, Problem and Change management, ensuring adherence to the policies and procedures defined by the Bank.
-The IT Business Continuity Specialist will thrive in a fast-paced, entrepreneurial environment.
+Metropolitan Commercial Bank (the “Bank”) is seeking an experienced IT Service Management and Continuity Lead who will be responsible for developing, implementing, and maintaining processes related to operations especially incident management, problem management, change management, service delivery, business continuity and disaster recovery plans to ensure the resilience of IT systems and operations.
+This position sits under the Technology Security team and requires interaction with all IT team, Information security, Bank staff, and third-party vendors, and coordination with various departments.
+This position is ideal for a candidate who will thrive in a fast-paced, entrepreneurial environment.

 Duties and responsibilities of the job include the following (but is not limited to):